0w0i0n0g0/hangl_click_api/README.md

 1. Go to the site where you check the statistics by attaching + to the shortcut link that you made with han.gl.

-    - EX) If you created https://han.gl/xt1zo, then the statistics link is : https://han.gl/xt1zo+
+    - For example, if you created https://han.gl/xt1zo, then the statistics link is : https://han.gl/xt1zo+

-And then you will get link like this : https://han.gl/24663/stats
+And then you will be redirected to link like this : https://han.gl/24663/stats

 ---